Luis0lo/Code_Nation/README.md

 # Code_Nation

-This repo main purpose is showcase works done while doing a 3 weeks course at Code Nation
+This repo main purpose is showcase the work done while doing a 3 weeks course at Code Nation.